Dogway/Kodi/addons/script.tagoverview-nexus/README.md

 * Put Tag name on movie/show window header when adding to a tag from the Overview screen.

 ## Notes / warnings:
-* Not tested in Jarvis or earlier.
-Probably won't work due to 2 digit database numbers.
-* Also not tested in Matrix.
-* The addon was originally coded for Confluence skin and matches that style.
-Should still work in other skins (tested in Estuary).
 * Be careful when using mouse to select.
 If you moved your mouse quickly before the next menu appears, selection may have changed.
 * I'm not an experienced coder, so use at your own risk.